plasmaster09/inventory-webapp-05-handling-forms-post-crud/README.md

 With all the basic CRUD routes implemented, we have a usable web-app!
 It is - *almost* - time to deploy a first version of our application to a cloud-hosting service.

-However, there are a smattering of improvements we should and can make before we put it online.
-In the next tutorial, we will implement and discuss these improvements.
+However, there are a smattering of changes we need to make before we put it online.
+In the next tutorial (https://github.com/bca-atcs/inventory-webapp-06a-predeployment-improvements)[https://github.com/bca-atcs/inventory-webapp-06a-predeployment-improvements], we will implement and discuss these preparations.